turingschool/lesson_plans/ruby_04-apis_and_scalability/mvc_in_ember.markdown

 We can visit our new route and it will work.
 Rails would have had issues with the fact that we didn't set up a controller or a view, but Ember just whips them up on the fly.

-That said, let's just put some content into `app/templates/notes.hbs` anyway:
+That said, let's just create `app/templates/notes.hbs` and add the following content:

 ```handlebars
 Notes go here.